 Electronics manufacturer, Regenersis, uses strategy deployment process as foundation for full lean transformation, increases productivity by 14%, boosts gross profit by 17%.

 Sooner or later, because of market forces or internal turmoil, every business reaches a point when it’s time to hit the reset button.
-For the Regenersis operation in Sömmerda, Germany (between Frankfurt and Leipzig), the time to reboot came in early 2014.
+For the Regenersis operation in Sömmerda, Germany (between Frankfurt and Leipzig), the time to reboot came.

-In 2013, Regenersis Sömmerda experienced growing market pressure from competitors in Poland and Czech Republic, which have the advantage of lower labor costs.
-Rapid growth and the integration of a major acquisition in 2011, followed by several management changes had contributed to an impenetrable organizational structure.
+Regenersis Sömmerda experienced growing market pressure from competitors in Poland and Czech Republic, which have the advantage of lower labor costs.
+Rapid growth and the integration of a major acquisition a few years later, followed by several management changes had contributed to an impenetrable organizational structure.
 The confusion and discontent of the site’s 300 employees was reflected by a silo mentality and lack of team spirit.

 The Turnaround Begins

-In early 2014, Alfons Krauthausen, Managing Director B2B/Infrastructure Sector & Germany, decided it was time to make some dramatic changes in Sömmerda.
-Ensuring the site’s long-term future required a complete organizational realignment that would improve both efficiency and employee cooperation, and open up new market opportunities.
+Several years after the acquisition, Alfons Krauthausen, Managing Director B2B/Infrastructure Sector & Germany, decided it was time to make some dramatic changes in Sömmerda.
+Ensuring the site’s long-term future required a complete organizational realignment that would improve both efficiency and employee cooperation and open up new market opportunities.